dribnet/purvs/README.md

 ## MDDN 242 2021 Assignment 2

-Today I started on the sketch file by changing the circles into rectanges, each a different colour
+Today I started on the sketch file by changing the circles into rectanges, each a different colour then changing on of the circles in a triangle